 The server instances you see in Figure 1 on page 3 are automatically created during the installation on the first z/OS or OS/390 image.
-Table 1 on page 5 lists the default servers and their corresponding server instance and server names.
+Table 1 lists the default servers and their corresponding server instance and server names.